1. The Vijayanagara Empire was founded in ___________.

 Explanation: He was the last Aravidu ruler, ruling till mid-17th century.

-97. The most important reason for Vijayanagara’s prosperity was:
+97. The most important reason for Vijayanagara’s prosperity was___________.

 A) Agriculture in Raichur Doab